 - The auditorium and stage: now the technology takes its turn to impress

-We slipped around the side of the stage to see just how incredibly large it is and just how many beams, escalators, ropes and mysterious technologies are there to shift scenes and setups when each evening brings a different opera.
+A visit to the giant auditorium includes good views of the incredibly large stage with its beams, escalators, ropes and mysterious technologies for shifting scenes and setups when each evening brings a different opera.

 We were lucky enough to witness the stagehands preparing for the next performance: ancient Egypt (Aida) gradually replaced 16th-century Cyprus (Otello).